agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - DS as a means of earning to give (US)

-  The career should probably look like this: I should be able to get jobs in europe within Google or Facebook and slowly plot my migration.
+  The career path should probably look like this: I should be able to get jobs in europe within Google or Facebook and slowly plot my migration with an L1.
 I could also do a one year masters for example to move to the US.

   - Getting US worthy skills in 5 years time (80%)
   - Getting an L1 (65%) (This is a guess factoring uncertainty)